yklsorok/ens_styles/README.md

 Installation of the style in EndNoteX4:

 Save the style file into the folder C:\Users\username\Documents\EndNote\Styles, where username is the name of the current user.
+If you install the style for the first time, you should create the folder manually.